Little relief in sight from onslaught of searing heat and rising floodwaters in parts of US, 2 dead – KION546

 Little relief in sight from onslaught of searing heat and rising floodwaters in parts of US, 2 dead

-PHOENIX (AP) — The onslaught of searing temperatures and rising floodwaters struck parts of the United States again on Wednesday with Phoenix breaking an all-time temperature record and rescue crews pulling people from deluged homes and vehicles in Kentucky.
+PHOENIX (AP) — The onslaught of searing temperatures and rising floodwaters struck parts of the United States again on Wednesday with Phoenix breaking an all-time temperature record and rescuers pulling people from deluged homes and vehicles in Kentucky.

-Miami has endured a heat index of at 100 degrees Fahrenheit (38 degrees Celsius) or more for weeks, with temperatures expected to rise even higher this weekend.
-In Kentucky, meteorologists warned of a “life-threatening situation” in two communities, Mayfield and Wingo, where more rain was expected after waves of thunderstorms brought on flash floods.
+Miami has endured a heat index of at 100 degrees Fahrenheit (38 degrees Celsius) or more for weeks, with temperatures expected to rise this weekend.
+In Kentucky, meteorologists warned of a “life-threatening situation” in two communities, Mayfield and Wingo, where more rain was expected after flash flooding from waves of thunderstorms.

 More storms threatened the Blue Grass state as the National Weather Service also issued flash flood watches and warnings in nearby states.
 Forecasts expect as much as 10 inches (25 centimeters) of rain could fall in the area where Kentucky, Illinois and Missouri meet at the confluence of the Ohio and Mississippi rivers.

-In southeastern Pennsylvania, a search continued for two children swept away by flash flooding Saturday night.
+In southeastern Pennsylvania, a search continued for two children caught in flash flooding Saturday night.

-Meanwhile, Phoenix broke an all-time record Wednesday morning for a warm low temperature at 97 degrees Fahrenheit (36.1 degrees Celsius), according to the weather service.
-The previous record was 96 degrees Fahrenheit (35.6 degrees Celsius) in 2003.
+Meanwhile, Phoenix broke an all-time record Wednesday morning for a warm low temperature at 97 degrees Fahrenheit (36.1 degrees Celsius), a dangerous sign that many residents could be growing more vulnerable to heat-related illness because they cannot cool off adequately overnight.

+The previous record was 96 degrees Fahrenheit (35.6 degrees Celsius) in 2003, the weather service reported.

+Heat-related deaths continue to rise in Maricopa County, where Phoenix is located.
+Public health officials reported Wednesday that there six more heat-associated fatalities last week, bringing the this year’s total so far to 18.
+Heat is suspected in another 69 deaths under investigation.

+There were 425 confirmed heat-associated deaths in Maricopa County last year during the region’s hottest summer on record, with more than half of them occurring in July.
+Eighty percent of the deaths occurred outside.

-The desert city of more than 1.6 million people had set a different record Tuesday among U.S. cities by marking 19 straight days of temperatures of 110 degrees Fahrenheit (43.3 Celsius) or more.
+Phoenix, a desert city of more than 1.6 million people, had set a separate record Tuesday among U.S. cities by marking 19 straight days of temperatures of 110 degrees Fahrenheit (43.3 Celsius) or more.

 No other major city –- defined as the 25 most populous in the United States -– has had any stretch of 110-degree (43.3-degree) days or 90-degree (32.2-degree) nights longer than Phoenix, said weather historian Christopher Burt of the Weather Company.